Bayesian Context Trees: Modelling and exact inference for discrete time series: Posterior exploration and estimation

 The shape of the MAP model $T_1^*$ contains significant information.
 Since its maximal depth is 5, in order to determine the distribution of the next sample we never have to look more than five days back -- corresponding to a week of trading days.
 The smaller the changes in the most recent S\&P values, the further back we need to look in order to predict tomorrow's value.
 For example, if the difference between yesterday and today is larger than $\pm2\%$, we need look no further than yesterday; if it is between $1\%$ and $2\%$, we need to look at the day before yesterday as well; and if it is smaller than $\pm1\%$, we need to look even further back, but no more than a week.

 The sum of the posterior probabilities of the top~$k=5$ models is less than $6.5\%$.
-But with $n=22900$ data points, $m=7$ and $D=260$, the complexity of \BCTk~becomes prohibitive for values significantly larger than $k=5$.
+But with $n=22900$ data points, $m=7$ and $D=260$, the complexity of \BCTk~becomes prohibitive for large values of $k$.
 In order to explore $\pi(T|x)$ further, we ran the RW sampler with $T^{(0)}=T_1^*$ for $N=10^6$ iterations.
 The acceptance rate was $\approx 44.9\%$, and a total of 356531 different models were visited.
 The MCMC frequencies of the 25 most visited models shown in Figure~\ref{fig:SPXtop25} indicate that the sampler has converged after $N=10^6$ iterations.

 The MCMC output can also be used for Markov order estimation, by providing an approximation to the posterior distribution on model depth.
 The empirical distributions of the model depths obtained in five repetitions of the same experiment are shown in~Figure~\ref{fig:SPXtop25}. }\end{example}